Read in 4 minutes

 The only true wisdom is in knowing you know nothing.
 Socrates

 echo can also display variables.
 In the following example, we’ll print the name of the currently logged in user

-$USERis a shell variable.
+$USERis a shell variable that holds your username.

 Displaying output of a command